node-real/bsc-erigon/README.md

 ---

+## Acknowledgments

-**We deeply appreciate the community's trust and support throughout the BSC-Erigon journey.
-We are committed to ensuring a smooth transition and remain dedicated to supporting the BSC ecosystem through Reth-BSC.**
+**We deeply appreciate the community's trust and support throughout the BSC-Erigon journey.** We are committed to ensuring a smooth transition and remain dedicated to supporting the BSC ecosystem through Reth-BSC.

+We would also like to extend our sincere gratitude to the **[Erigon](https://github.com/ledgerwatch/erigon) and its community** for their groundbreaking work.
+BSC-Erigon was built upon the solid foundation of Erigon, and we are grateful for the innovation and open-source contributions that made this project possible.

 For migration guidance and support, please visit: [Reth-BSC Repository](https://github.com/bnb-chain/reth-bsc)

 # Erigon